techiediaries/techiediaries/_posts/2019/2019-09-02-php-laravel-crud-mysql-tutorial.md

 For development I will be using a Ubuntu 16.04 machine so the commands in this tutorial are targeting this system but you should be able to follow this tutorial in any operating system you use.

+Laravel 6 PHP >= 7.2.0

-## Installing PHP 7.1
+## Installing PHP 7.2

-Laravel v5.8 requires PHP 7.1 or above so you need the latest version of PHP installed on your system.
+Laravel v6 requires PHP 7.2 or above so you need the latest version of PHP installed on your system.
 The process is straightforward on most systems.

 On Ubuntu, you can follow these instructions.